patvong224/patvong224/README.md

 ## 👋 Hi, I’m Patrick
-- 📚 Data Science Student at the University of Illinois at Chicago, Graduating December 2023
+- 📚 Data Science Student at the University of Illinois at Chicago, Graduating May 2024!
-- 👨‍💻 Former data science intern.
+- 👨‍💻 Former data science / python developer intern.
 - 👀 I’m interested in python, machine learning, artificial intelligence, data science, and software engineering.
 - 📫 You can reach me through my email at patvong224@gmail.com!